A lot or a little?

 The parents' guide to what's in this app.

 What parents need to know

 What's it about?

 TRILLER: SOCIAL VIDEO PLATFORM is a video creation app that lets users create and edit short videos and post them within the app and to other social media platforms.
 It lets users browse user-created videos by categories such as music, fitness, lifestyle, etc., or search via hashtag.
-Registration requires connection to Facebook, Twitter, Instagram, or a phone number or valid email account (email must be verified before users can post or comment on videos).
+Registration requires connection to Facebook, Twitter, or Instagram, or a phone number or valid email account (email must be verified before users can post or comment on videos).
 The app uses mobile devices' cameras and phones to record video and gives users simple video and audio editing tools to customize their footage.
-Users can Follow other creators, comment on or Like their videos, message other users directly, or “support” their favorite users by sending gifts in the form of in-app currency.
+Users can follow other creators, comment on or like their videos, message other users directly, and "support" their favorite users by sending gifts in the form of in-app currency.

 Is it any good?

 This app's motto is "Post videos, make friends, be famous," which plays to its target teen audience, but in the end it's just another video-sharing platform without much concern for kids' safety.
 Triller: Social Video Platform has what most video creation apps have: simple recording and editing tools, a few filters and effects, and the ability to add text, emojis, and hand-drawn graphics to videos.
 If you want, you can use music from other people's videos and/or "collaborate" with them by altering their videos to create something new.
 There's nothing standout about the app's setup, and in fact, some of its functionality is hidden in strange places.
 Overall, though, the functionality is about what you'd expect.